carlbeattie2000/nvim-sonar-review/README.md

 Running tests: (luarocks path --lua-version 5.1 --bin) && busted --run unit

 #### TODO
-- Rewrite UI + testing for UI functions
-- Jump to next/prev issues in current buffer
-- Jump to next/prev across all buffers
 - Open window with full details about current issue

 Please if this is useful in anyway and you feel like a feature is missing, or a current feature is implemented incorrectly; create an issue.